oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

   - This recreates the role binding.
   - There might be intermittent failures in the operator for the period of time when the role binding was deleted.

-#### Upgrading an operator and telling it to manage a domain namespace that another operator is already managing
+#### Upgrading an operator and having it manage a domain namespace that another operator is already managing

 The `helm upgrade` succeeds, and silently adopts the resources the first operator's Helm chart created in the domain namespace (for example, `rolebinding`), and, if you also told it to stop managing another domain namespace, it abandons the role binding it created in that namespace.